alpha-training/intermediate/reading/ensuring_list.md

                         ^
 	q))\

-This throws an error because distinct is an example of a function that requires a list for an argument; atoms won't work.
+`distinct` requires a list for an argument; atoms won't work.

 To get around this issue, I could think of using enlist, which *boxes* its argument into a list: